What Is the Average Deductible for Homeowners Insurance?

 MONEYGEEK EXPERT TIP

 Many homeowners go with a $1,000 deductible, which often balances affordability and coverage.
-But if you have a healthy emergency fund, raising it to $2,500 or more could be a smart way to cut your insurance bill.
+But if you have a healthy emergency fund, raising your deductible to $2,500 or more could be a smart way to cut your insurance bill.

-Choosing the right deductible for your insurance policy depends on your needs, as it should be a balance between your immediate out-of-pocket costs and long-term insurance premiums and reflect your financial stability and risk tolerance.
+The right deductible for your insurance policy depends on your needs.
+Your deductible should balance your immediate out-of-pocket costs with your long-term insurance premiums.
+It should reflect your financial stability and risk tolerance.

 piggyBank icon